asoji/EasyLog/README.md

 - Added the whole Syslog Severity Level standardization [[read about that here](https://en.wikipedia.org/wiki/Syslog#Severity_level)], cranking from 4 severity levels to 8.
 - Uses your local timezone in logs instead of UTC timezone
 - Switchable between `:` and `=>` in logs, like `NOTICE: This is notice text!` or `NOTICE => This is notice text!` using `cfg.UseColon`
+- Ability to have Critical-Emergency logs be logged in a seperate file through `cfg.SeperateCriticalLogs`
 - **Probably a lot of breaking changes**, but I plan on basically keeping this seperate from the original project.

 Basically, I should've just made my own logger considering how much I changed, but eh, this fork works, and I'm pretty happy with it.